expo/expo/docs/pages/versions/unversioned/sdk/gyroscope.md

 #### Arguments

 - **listener (_function_)** -- A callback that is invoked when an gyroscope update is available.
-When invoked, the listener is provided a single argumument that is an object containing keys x, y, z.
+When invoked, the listener is provided a single argument that is an object containing keys x, y, z.

 #### Returns